 Begin by registering your business as a payment facilitator with card associations like Visa and MasterCard through your respective acquirer.
 Be prepared for an annual registration fee, typically around $5,000 per year.

 Building strong partnerships and relationships with payment processors and acquiring banks is crucial for the success of a payment facilitator.
+The acquiring bank is responsible for facilitating transactions and ensuring compliance with regulatory requirements.
 The crucial aspect of this partnership is your transaction processing terms and costs/fees.

 Payment facilitator has to comply with KYC regulations by implementing robust customer identification procedures to prevent fraud and money laundering.
 PayFac also needs to establish AML protocols to detect and report suspicious activities, adhering to global AML standards.